Ulta Beauty, Inc. (NASDAQ:ULTA) Shares Sold by Twin Capital Management Inc.

 Shares of NASDAQ ULTA opened at $385.88 on Friday.
 Ulta Beauty, Inc. has a twelve month low of $368.02 and a twelve month high of $556.60.
 The stock has a 50 day moving average of $396.96 and a two-hundred day moving average of $444.99.
 The stock has a market cap of $19.00 billion, a P/E ratio of 15.48, a P/E/G ratio of 1.67 and a beta of 1.36.

-Several research firms have weighed in on ULTA.
-DA Davidson dropped their target price on Ulta Beauty from $540.00 to $495.00 and set a “buy” rating for the company in a research report on Friday, August 25th.
-Robert W. Baird lowered their price objective on Ulta Beauty from $560.00 to $550.00 and set an “outperform” rating for the company in a research report on Friday, August 25th.
+ULTA has been the subject of a number of analyst reports.
+DA Davidson lowered their price objective on Ulta Beauty from $540.00 to $495.00 and set a “buy” rating for the company in a research report on Friday, August 25th.
+Raymond James lowered their price objective on Ulta Beauty from $550.00 to $500.00 and set a “strong-buy” rating for the company in a research report on Monday, October 23rd.
+Wells Fargo & Company boosted their price objective on Ulta Beauty from $350.00 to $375.00 and gave the stock an “underweight” rating in a research report on Friday, August 25th.
 StockNews.com initiated coverage on Ulta Beauty in a research report on Thursday, October 5th.
 They set a “hold” rating for the company.
-Wells Fargo & Company boosted their price objective on Ulta Beauty from $350.00 to $375.00 and gave the stock an “underweight” rating in a research report on Friday, August 25th.
-Finally, Barclays lowered their price objective on Ulta Beauty from $600.00 to $587.00 in a research report on Sunday, August 27th.
+Finally, Piper Sandler lowered their price objective on Ulta Beauty from $575.00 to $540.00 in a research report on Tuesday, October 10th.
 One analyst has rated the stock with a sell rating, five have assigned a hold rating, thirteen have assigned a buy rating and one has given a strong buy rating to the stock.
 Based on data from MarketBeat, the company has an average rating of “Moderate Buy” and a consensus price target of $538.61.

 View Our Latest Report on Ulta Beauty